akamel001/Social-Wombat/README.txt

 ***INSTRUCTIONS***

 1. Navigate to the Social-Wombat directory and compile the source code:
     $ javac *.java

+2. Switch into the scripts directory:
+    $ cd scripts

-2. Simulate the startup of a server:
+3. Simulate the startup of a server:

-    $ java StartServers
+    $ ./startServer
+    Remember the IP(s) listed here.

-3. Start the system admin interface:
+4. a) Start the system admin interface:

-    $ java SysAdminInterface
+    $ ./startSysAdminInterface

-The default startup password for a System Administrator is "system admin".
+   b) The default startup password for a System Administrator is "system admin".
 The System Administrator is encouraged to change it.

-After the system administrator logs in he can start the hub by selecting to do so from the interface.
-Once the hub has been started, servers can be added by ip which is obtained from StartServers.
-The administrator can also enroll users by username and a password.*
+   Type in "system admin" and press "Enter"

+   c) Start the hub.
+   Select option "1" ("Start the hub. ") and press "Enter"

+   d) Add a server(s).
+   Select option "4" ("Add a server.") and press "Enter" Specify the IP address(es) from step 3.

+   e) Connect to all added servers.
+   Select option "5" ("Connect to all servers.") and press "Enter"

+   f) Register a user(s).
+   Select option "2" ("Register a user in the system.") and press "Enter".
+   Follow the on screen instructions.

-4. Start a client and log in:
+5. a) Start a client and log in:

-    $ java UserInterface
+   $ ./startUserInterface

+   b) Log in with one of the username/password combos from step 4. f).

+Note: To completely wipe the system run ./cleanup in the scripts directory.

 ***TUTORIAL***
+Follow the onscreen directions to:
+	* Create a classroom.
+	* Request enrollment in a particular classroom.
+	* Confirm or deny enrollment requests.
+	* Promote students to teaching assistant status or demote teaching assistants to student status.
+	* Create threads within a classroom.
+	* Comment on threads.
+	* Delete your classroom.
+	* Remove yourself from enrolled user for a particular classroom.